Healthy Homes Assessment Pakipaki

 Home Assessments Pakipaki for Rental Properties

-The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling can have a significant impact for property owners and landlords.
-For specialist guidance, contact us today and book your rental properties house assessment.
+The repercussions of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can be significant for property owners and landlords.
+For specialist advice, call now and schedule your rental properties house assessment.

 home assessments for rental properties